 Used in test 7, standard carbon coated key contact rubbed with a 2B pencil and then brushed clean., it is possible to see the grains of material left behind even after brushing.

 The Super Synth Projects flexible circuit replacement uses gold plating to lower contact resistance, tests 2, 3, 4 and 5.
 The purpose was to verify the design and assess how it would work in different stages of contact wear.

 The reason why a new gold base contact works so well, is because the resistive properties of the top contact are not interfered with.
 During actuation, as switch pressure increases, contact resistance lowers proportionally and gradually as force increases to the correct level.
 A resistive top contact retains the switch de-bounce property, a delicate balance of force and resistance.

-Adding metal or highly conductive surface to the top contact generates a complex random digital pulse train, known as switch bounce, overriding the hysteresis function and confusing the keyboard scan chip during velocity measurement.
+Adding metal or highly conductive surface to the top contact generates a complex random digital pulse train, known as switch bounce and confusing the keyboard scan chip during velocity measurement.

 For velocity sensitive keyboards, using conductive paint to restore contacts doesn’t work on the top contact, it must be applied to the bottom carbon contact and the top rubber contact cleaned thoroughly instead.

 If top contact is painted, a very smooth finish will help to reduce bounce but it isn’t completely perfect and variability is noticed by experienced players, some reporting it being “horrible”.

 Copyright © 2021 Super Synth Projects, Guy Wilkinson & Jonathan Williams